jsnerves/reactions/README.md

 ---

 This code is a development version that runs server on your local machine.
 You can create a room and connect to it from your local network devices.
+For the demonstration purposes several dozens of fake audience members are added.

 ---